TeymurMemmedov/Chefisa/README.md

 ## Introduction

 Chefisa is my first project developed in the Android environment.
-It aims to demonstrate fundamental app development concepts such as UI design, user authentication simulation, and data presentation using RecyclerView.
+It aims to demonstrate fundamental app development concepts such as UI design, user authentication simulation, View Binding, Data Binding, Fragments and their managing, and data presentation using RecyclerView.

 ---